dustinpfister/blog_posts/_posts/threejs-euler.md

 ## The Euler Class in threejs and what to know first

-This is a post on the Euler Class in threejs, as such I trust that you have at least some background when it comes to the basics of threejsthreejs-getting-started and javaScript in general.
-So if you are new to threejs you might want to start with some kind of [getting started post on threejs](/2018/04/04/threejs-getting-started/) in general as a basic starting point for the basics of setting up a scene and so forth.
+This is a post on the Euler Class in threejs, as such I trust that you have at least some background when it comes to the basics of getting started with threejs and javaScript.
+So if you are new to threejs you might want to start with some kind of [getting started post on threejs](/2018/04/04/threejs-getting-started/) in general.
+Although I will not be getting into every little key detail that you should know before hand here, I still do like to use these opening sections to write about some closely related topics to the over all theme of the post.

 ### There is also the Object3d look at method